The Underground Railroad by Colson Whitehead

 Tonight I finished reading this amazing book.
 The story depicted slavery in a much more brutal way than any other story I can recall reading.
 As I worked my way through the book, the terms, “white privilege” (a term I have struggled to understand) and “black lives matter” have played over and over again in my mind.
 I also think of “black holocaust”, a term I had only recently heard, yet as I read of Cora’s experiences and observations in North Carolina, shares so many similarities to the Jewish holocaust.

 I need to take a day or two to think about this book and let its story gel in my mind before I can write much more about it.
 I am appalled and moved beyond description for the things that occurred in this story.
-I think this is an important book that will stand the test of time and, ad hard as it was to read, I am glad to have read it.
+I think this is an important book that will stand the test of time and, and hard as it was to read, I am glad to have read it.

 BOOK DISCUSSION LINKS – Please click the three links below to view my thoughts regarding the questions presented: